-Deadline: 23:59 Sunday 27th March 2022
+Deadline: 12:00 Monday 25th March 2024 26th March 2023

-Individuals who wish to be considered for an award must submit a completed application form along with all of the required supporting documents and endorsements before the published deadline Sunday 27th March 2022.
+Individuals who wish to be considered for an award must submit a completed application form along with all of the required supporting documents and endorsements before the published deadline MONDAY 25TH March 2024 hMarch 2023.
 Applications that are received after the deadline will not be considered for this years award.
 Applications need to be submitted electronically to vpexperience@essex.ac.uk and blades@essex.ac.uk.

 Initial Screening: Any application that is incomplete or has not met the relevant criteria will be rejected without any further review.
 Applications that are rejected at this stage cannot be resubmitted until the following year and can only be done so once the original reason for rejection has been addressed.
 Please ensure you have completed the application check list below.